dakotamm/research_blog/_posts/2022-11-14-bathymetry.md

 ### Looking Ahead:
 1. Confirm bathymetry.
 2. Pull in DFO dataset from CIOOS Paciric ERDDAP server -> usable format.
-3. Reach out to Greg Johnson if necessary (next week).
+3. Reach out to Greg Johnson if necessary (next week) - hold on this until I know more about these methods.
 4. Continue lit. review.

 ### Goals For This Week:
+1. Use cas6 (LO) grid - learn how to use/plot/etc.
+2. Begin to understand LO daily output formats + lowpass tidal-averaging.
+3. Bring down and organize DFO data from CIOOS ERDDAP server (take notes).
+4. Get Endnote up and running.
+5. Meet with Kate (scheduled for Tuesday, 11/22/2022).